PuruVJ/puruvjdev2/src/blog/setup-prettier-vscode.md

 ### Local

 Local here means you install prettier in the folder you're working on right now, and run it locally.
-This is actually the recommended way, and better than the global, in my opinion ¯\\\_(ツ)\_/¯
+This is actually the recommended way, and better than the global approach, in my opinion ¯\\\_(ツ)\_/¯

 ```powershell
 npm install --save-dev prettier